About Laura Buitrago.

 The global pandemic arrived shortly after Laura got her degree.
 Confused about her place in the world, she decided to give her true passion a chance.
 Art became her therapy as she started to do a deep dive into her own shadow.
 Laura held one-on-one Zoom interviews with people interested in her work and created works of art that reflected our own mirrors.
 Turns out that all her life experiences eventually became the inspiration for a large body of work about our inner worlds.

 Laura has shown in multiple galleries in Orlando and she is proud to say that most of her paintings have found a home, both in the US and abroad.
-She is working on her first Solo Show, an immersive art experience titled "Thank You, Shadow, For Now I Am Free".
-It will hinge on the Acknowledgment Collection, which is a study of the relationship that we have with the parts of us that we suppress, avoid, and are ashamed of.
-Each piece has had a direct correlation with a personal lesson about accepting our entire spectrum of being.
-It will also involve new work created during her 2024-2025 1-year residency at Art & History Museums of Maitland, which emphasizes the freedom on the other side of our Shadow.
-What is the point of visiting our shadow if it doesn’t eventually lead to our joy and connection?
+She received the Individual Artist Grant from UnitedArts of Central Florida.
+This allowed her to take on her first solo show, an immersive installation titled "Thank You, Shadow, For Now I Am Free", that expanded her skills from painting alone onto textile, sound, and multimedia installations as well as sculpting and mold-making.
+The show involved old and new work created during her 2024-2025 1-year residency at Art & History Museums of Maitland, which emphasizes the freedom on the other side of our Shadow.